xXJSONDeruloXx/decky-lsfg-vk/README.md

 </p>

 > **Note:**
 > This is an **unofficial community plugin**.
 It is independently developed and **not officially supported** by the creators of Lossless Scaling or lsfg-vk.
-For support, please use the [Decky Lossless Discord Channel](https://discord.gg/TwvHdVucC3).
+For support, please use the [decky-lsfg-vkDiscord Channel](https://discord.gg/TwvHdVucC3).

 ## What is this?

-A Decky plugin that streamlines the installation of **lsfg-vk** ([Lossless Scaling Frame Generation Vulkan layer](https://github.com/PancakeTAS/lsfg-vk)) on Steam Deck, allowing you to use the Lossless Scaling features on Linux with a controller friendly UI in SteamOS or Bazzite.
+A Decky plugin that streamlines the installation of **lsfg-vk** ([Lossless Scaling Frame Generation Vulkan layer](https://github.com/PancakeTAS/lsfg-vk)) on Steam Deck, allowing you to use the Lossless Scaling frame generation features on Linux with a controller friendly UI in SteamOS or Bazzite.

 ## Installation

 **Note:** This plugin is currently in active development.
 While functional, some features may change before the official Decky Plugin Store release.

-1. **Download the plugin** from the [latest release](https://github.com/xXJSONDeruloXx/decky-lossless-scaling-vk/releases)
+1. **Download the plugin** from the [latest release](https://github.com/xXJSONDeruloXx/decky-lsfg-vk/releases)
    - Download the "decky-lsfg-vk.zip" file to your Steam Deck
 2. **Install manually through Decky**:
    - In Game Mode, go to the settings cog in the top right of the Decky Loader tab